slidevjs/slidev/docs/guide/why.md

 Or you can have a quick preview of it:

 <iframe class="aspect-16/9 rounded-xl w-full shadow-md border-none" src="https://www.youtube.com/embed/eW7v-2ZKZOU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> Or if you are in Chinese Mainland, you can view the unofficial [Reprinting videos](https://www.bilibili.com/video/BV1V88KekEaz).